jiiwang/UPMC-Healthy-Living-Insurance/README.md

 On the EC2 instance, a web application is built based on Flask framework.
 It allows user to view his diet scores.
 Data visualization tool called Highcharts.js is utilized.

 Thereafter, these evaluations can be used for UPMC to recommend best insurance plan for its customers accordingly.
-(This is part is not implemented yet)
+(This part is not implemented yet)